R-SNGH/javascript-notes/notes/season-1/lecture-07.md

 * Whenever an Execution Context is created, a Lexical environment(LE) is also created and is referenced in the local Execution Context(in memory space).

-* The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.
+* Scope Chain: JS Engine first tries to find the variable in the local scope/ local memory of current function, if not found, it goes to the calling function, and so on till it reaches the GEC.
+This process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.

 * ```js
   function a() {